nologic/blog/_posts/2016-08-23-lost-touch.md

 iPhones are relatively small devices and, to provide a smooth user experience, Apple has to be really careful with task scheduling.
 Prioritized task queues are used for this.
 The queuing system is nicely explained in the [Run, RunLoop, Run](http://bou.io/RunRunLoopRun.html) blog post by Nicolas Bouilleaud.

 I had this missing touch problem to solve.
-After doing a lot of debugging and scripting, I eventually realize that the events were being ignored because the device was busy animating the fading circles.
+After doing a lot of debugging and scripting, I eventually realized that the events were being ignored because the device was busy animating the fading circles.
 These circles are used by CHAOTICMARCH to show where the clicks have occurred.
-This theory was was validated by reordering drawing and clicking events.
+This theory was validated by reordering drawing and clicking events.

 In the process of analyzing and debugging, I built a sniffer for mach ports [1].
 Then I found a mild bug in the simulate touch library that could be used to crash `backboardd` which will cause `SpringBoard` to restart.